Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): EXPERIMENT

-$\text T_{1\rho}$ quantification was assessed using the normalized root mean square error (nRMSE)\cite{RN688}.
-The quality of the reconstructed $\text T_{1\rho}$-weighted images was assessed based on the nRMSE, high-frequency error norm (HFEN)\cite{RN689,RN648}, structural similarity index measure (SSIM)\cite{RN647}, and peak signal-to-noise ratio (PSNR).
+In this subsection, several different values of the parameters related to the spatial and parametric tensor construction mentioned in the previous section were set and used for 2D image reconstruction.
+The nRMSE values for the reconstructions of SMART with R = 4 and R = 6 using different parameters were compared.
+The representative zero-filling reconstruction of the Retro 2D dataset with R = 6, the intermediate reconstruction at the 12th iteration, the parameter histogram, the estimated $\text T_{1\rho}$ map, the corresponding tissue groups, and the ranks of tissue groups were also compared to demonstrate the necessity of updating tissue maps in the iteration.

 All reconstructions, $\text T_{1\rho}$ estimation, and analyses were performed in MATLAB 2017b (MathWorks, Natick, MA, USA) on an HP workstation with 500 GB DDR4 RAM and 32 cores (two 16-core Intel Xeon E5-2660 2.6 GHz processors).
-The reconstruction parameters used in all reconstruction methods are presented in the Supplementary Information Table S2.
-The tensor transforms including the folding and unfolding operators, and the tensor multiplication were implemented using the MATLAB tensor toolbox by Brett \textit{et al.} from Sandia National Laboratories\footnote{\url{http://www.tensortoolbox.org/}}.
-The HOSVD using algorithm 1 of the Supplementary information was implemented based on the transforms from the above toolbox.
+The reconstruction parameters used in all methods are presented in the supplementary information Table S2.
+The tensor transforms, including the folding and unfolding operators, and the tensor multiplication were implemented using the MATLAB tensor toolbox by Brett \textit{et al.} from Sandia National Laboratories\footnote{\url{http://www.tensortoolbox.org/}}.
+The HOSVD using algorithm 1 of the supplementary information was implemented based on the transforms from the above toolbox.